Presentation of the Mainmorte Ravin

 The dry canyon part of the activity is mainly made of abseil descent of 15-20 metres high, with an amazing and peaceful environment.

 The via cordata on the other hand is more physically demanding.
-Indeed because its rises steeply, you need to be in a good physical shape and not being afraid of high altitude in order to undertake this journey.
+Indeed because its rises steeply, you need to be in a good physical shape and not being afraid of heights in order to undertake this journey.
 There is no bars like in via ferrata.

 Difficulty : Medium / Hard

 To plan to do this, you need to be in a good physical shape because the via cordata is quite demanding in physical efforts.
-However it does also fit beginners, as long as they are not afraid of high altitude and they are in a good physical shape.
+However it may also fit to beginners, as long as they do not scare of heights and they are in a good physical shape.

 The Planning of the Day